Force5vey/ColorPaletteBuilder/README.md

 ### How do I report a bug?

-Please report bugs by creating an issue in the GitHub repository with detailed information about the problem and steps to reproduce it.
+Please report bugs by creating an issue in the DevOps repository with detailed information about the problem and steps to reproduce it. or Send email to apps@force5dev.com

 ### Can I use this tool commercially?

-No, commercial use is prohibited without a separate license agreement.
-Please contact us for more information on commercial licensing.
+Yes, using the tool commercially or in any manner is allowed.
+Utilizing the code to release your own version under your name is NOT allowed.

 ### How do I request a new feature?

-Feature requests can be submitted by creating an issue in the GitHub repository.
+Feature requests can be submitted by creating an issue in the DevOps repository.
 Please provide as much detail as possible to help us understand and prioritize your request.
+Or email apps@force5dev.com